xxnuo/open-webui-lite/README.md

 - Remove Postgres database dependencies
 - Remove Redis dependencies

-> You can support [knox's](https://github.com/knoxchat/open-webui-rust) backend development if you find it useful.
+> You can support [knox's](https://github.com/knoxchat/open-webui-rust) development if you find it useful.